What Abortion Access In The U.S. Looks Like Post-Roe Decision

 Yes, this frightening, life-changing moment is here.
 Here’s what you need to know — and what you can do.

-When does this affect my access to abortion, especially if I live in a state with a trigger law?
+When does this affect access to abortion, especially for those living in a state with a trigger law?

-That depends on where you live.
+That depends on where someone lives.
 Twenty-six states are certain or likely to ban abortion now that Roe v.
 Wade has been overturned, leaving more than 36 million women of reproductive age without care, according to Planned Parenthood.
 And in some cases, providers will have to stop performing abortions swiftly.
 Like, now.

 Thirteen states have so-called “trigger laws” (meaning abortion bans that are “triggered” into effect by Roe’s fall).
 For example, Kentucky, Louisiana, and South Dakota have laws that go into effect the moment the decision is overturned.
 Meanwhile, Idaho, Tennessee, and Texas’s laws delay the “effective date” of the abortion ban by 30 days, which means people can still access abortions and keep their appointments there for a month (well, in Texas, if they’re less than six weeks pregnant, as the vigilante law S.B.
 8 essentially bans them after that point).